zulip/zulip-gci/tasks/webhook-integrations.md

 * Post your notes of where you got stuck or found confusing terminology to the "GCI tasks" stream, under the topic "Incoming Webhooks".

+### Double check your work and submit.

+* Your first screenshot should have "/api/v1/external" and "POST" in one of the "INFO" lines.

+* Your second screenshot should include a "Harry Potter" link.

 * Submit the two screenshots using the GCI tasks interface.

 ### Task Type B: Research how the integration should work.